shakfu/coremusic/README.md

 ## Overview

-`coremusic` is a Python extension that provides direct access to Apple's CoreAudio frameworks.
+`coremusic` is a zero-dependency Python extension that provides direct access to Apple's CoreAudio and CoreMIDI frameworks.
 Built with Cython, it offers near-native performance while maintaining the ease of use of Python.
-The wrapper tries to cover as much as possible of the c-accessible CoreAudio ecosystem, from low-level hardware control to high-level audio processing units, with both traditional functional APIs and modern object-oriented interfaces.
+The wrapper tries to cover as much as possible of the c-accessible CoreAudio / CoreMIDI ecosystem, from low-level hardware control to high-level audio processing units, with both traditional functional APIs and modern object-oriented interfaces.

 ### Key Features